Ovulation Testing Progression: What Your Results Mean

 Try to have sex everyday or every other day during your fertile window.
 That way, you’ll have the best chances of conception.

 You can use Inito to pinpoint all your fertile days.
-Inito measures four hormones: LH, estrogen, PdG (a progesterone metabolite), and FSH.
+Inito measures four hormones: LH, estrogen, PdG (a urine metabolite of progesterone), and FSH.

 Estrogen starts rising 4-5 days before ovulation.
 When estrogen begins climbing, it’s a sign you’ve entered your fertile window.
 LH then marks peak fertility.
 And a rise in PdG confirms an egg was released.